VictoriaIleanaRodriguezMora/BackEndNode/readme.md

 # So, when I've just finish it.
 I run it, and it gives the error codes, but, finally runs the 1st writeFile, which creates a json with an empty Array.
 So, if I run again, it won't do anything.
 Because nothing fails.

+> To don't use push, this time, I 've used the *Spread Operator*.
+And it has worked! _parsedFile = [...parsedFile, ObjectToInsert]_

+> I need, to have in variables, the file, and the parsed file, because if not, I cannot insert things in the Array.
+So, then I used the _SP_, to copy the things that the file has and add a new one.